 See also: Château de la Reine Blanche (scroll down for the Cité fleurie).

 So what do you do with a building that is covered inside and out with crude propaganda for a bygone colonial system?
 It would seem dishonest just to tear it down and destroy the evidence, so to speak.
 Also the building itself is not unattractive and is an architectural and historical monument of sorts.
 And it is a Listed Building, so they wouldn’t be allowed to tear it down even if they wanted to.

 The solution is to use it for a new museum of the History of Immigration, to document the movement of immigrants into France over the past two hundred years and also the phenomenon of immigration in general.

-Also a small but highly competent team (I might be a bit biased about this, but still) has developed a bi-national exhibition on Foreigners in Germany and France from the 19th Century to the present.
+Also a small but highly competent team (I might be a bit biased about this, since one of my sons was involved) has developed a bi-national exhibition on Foreigners in Germany and France from the 19th Century to the present.
 This was shown in Paris from December 2008 to April 2009, and after that at the German Historical Museum in Berlin.

 When I went to the Palais de la Porte Dorée in June 2007 the new museum wasn’t open yet, in fact the whole place was one big construction site, but I was able to go on a free “construction site tour” to see what was going on and hear about what they are planning to do.
 For the tour we were all given hard hats to wear, because of safety regulations.This is the central Festival Hall (Salle des fêtes) of the Palais de la Porte Dorée.
 It is actually quite an attractive space, despite the notorious pro-colonial murals on the walls.